“I’ll just google it…”

 It’s important to note this type of audit offering is different and more extensive than the free site analyzer programs found online.
 We’re not knocking those – we believe, for some, good insights can be gained from using them.

 At SITESTR, our approach involves both automated site scans and human intuition.
 We’ve been doing this for a long time, and we’ve come to know what separates successful websites from the unsuccessful ones.
-This is information we are happy to share with our clients.
+This is the information we are happy to share with our clients.

 Algorithms Change – So Must Sites